-County land conservation departments, NRCS, other organizations working with farmers to minimize nutrient inputs to streams, rivers and lakes • TMLIA and other lake groups working to raise awareness among their members and the community Town of Grant Phosphorus Reduction Project City of Cumberland Water Quality Trading Project Great events like this one from great organizations like Sustainable Dunn
+- County land conservation departments, DATCP, NRCS, other organizations working with farmers to minimize nutrient inputs to streams, rivers and lakes - TMLIA and other lake groups working to raise awareness among their members and the community - Red Cedar/St. Croix Farmer-led Council development - Town of Grant project - City of Cumberland Water Quality Trading Project

-Town of Grant project What Is Being Done?
+Town of Grant project

+What Is Being Done?

-Water quality monitoring by UW-Stout and other area schools • WDNR working to both study the issue and provide grants for water quality improvement practices Total Phosphorus in the Red Cedar River at Menomonie
+- Total Maximum Daily Load (TMDL) completed, and approved by US EPA in 2012 - Water quality monitoring by WDNR, UW-Stout and other area schools and groups - WDNR working to both study the issue and provide grants for water quality improvement practices